-1. Decisions that clearly affect only one department should be made under the authority of the senior manager of that department using the principles, as outlined above, to allow the decision to be made at the level where it makes the most sense.

-2. Decisions affecting more than one department should be made by the department managers affected using the principles above, and in consultation with the non-affected managers in case of an impasse.

-3. Decisions affecting all departments should be made by the senior management team.
-The team will use the exercise of consensus to work through questions and concerns and come to a decision grounded in a commitment to inclusive solutions that allow blocks and concerns to be more fully vetted.
-If consensus cannot be reached after a reasonable amount of processing the proposal, the decision will be made by a simple majority vote.

-4. Should there be no clear majority, i.e. three very different choices, and coming to a decision is considered necessary by a majority of the senior management team, the group may choose to involve an additional party, such as the human resources partner, other staff, or volunteers closely affected by the decision, to give their opinion, perhaps shedding new light on the discussion, or perhaps to weigh in on the decision itself.
-This additional party may also be an outside consultant.

-5. If such involvement does not produce an inclusive or majority solution, senior management will provide the Board of Directors with an executive summary of the issue and the proposed solutions, and ask them for direction or, if required, a decision.
+- 1. Decisions that clearly affect only one department should be made under the authority of the senior manager of that department using the principles, as outlined above, to allow the decision to be made at the level where it makes the most sense. - 2.
+Decisions affecting more than one department should be made by the department managers affected using the principles above, and in consultion with the non affected managers in case of an impasse. - 3.
+Decisions affecting all departments should be made by the senior management team.
+The team will use the exercise of consensus to work through questions and concerns and come to a decision grounded in a commitment to inclusive solutions that allows blocks and concerns to be more fully vetted.
+If consensus cannot be reached after a reasonable amount of processing the proposal, the decision will be made by a simple majority vote. - 4.
+Should there be no clear majority, i.e. three very different choices, and coming to a decision is considered necessary by a majority of the senior management team, the group will involve an additional party, such as the human resources partner, or a mid-level manager closely affected by the decision, to give their opinion, perhaps shedding new light on the discussion, or perhaps to weigh in on the decision itself. - 5.
+If such involvement does not produce an inclusive or majority solution, senior management will provide The Board with an executive summary of the issue and the proposed solutions, and ask them for direction or, if required, a decision.